lwjohnst86/analyzing-cohorts-course/slides/chapter_4_video_3.md

 `@script`
 Presenting basic participant characteristics, which is suggested by STROBE, is a great example for using a table, as it is a valuable source of information.
 Here you can show summary statistics of the outcomes, the predictors, and other characteristics.
-For prospective cohorts, a column can be included for each time point.

 The carpenter package provides an easy way of creating these tables.
-Using the diet dataset, let's start creating this table.
-First we outline the table.
-If you have multiple time points, this is where you indicate the column that has the time data in it.
-You see nothing is given when outlining the table, since we haven't added rows yet.
+To start we first outline the table based on the data.
+With multiple time points, you could indicate the time variable so that each time point has a column.
+This outputs nothing right now as we haven't added rows.

-Let's add a row for jobs.
-Since job is a factor variable, the most common summary is number with percent of total.
-We need to set the stat to n percent to generate this statistic.
+Next we add a row for the factor variable jobs.
+A common summary statistic for factors are count with percentage of total.
+So we set the stat to n percent.

-There are several other summary statistics to use, but you can only calculate a single statistic for each row.
-Let's add another row for fibre and show the mean and standard deviation.
-Cool, each time we add a row, it outputs that row.
-Alright, let's add some more rows, but with median and interquartile range.
-Pretty simple eh!
+Now, let's add another row for fibre using the mean and standard deviation statistic.
+For each row we add, it then outputs that row.
+Let's finish with adding more rows, but using median and interquartile range.

 ---